LiZhang2021/Blockchain/DAG-Based Blockchain in Wireless Network/Papers/DAG-Based Blockchain in Wireless Network.md

 * The node uses it private key to sign the new transaction and broadcasts to other nodes;
 * Other nodes will check the legal of the new transaction (based on the digital signature and nonce) when receiving it.

+The main procedures that consensus process in wireless network are as follows:
+* When a new transaction comes at a user, it should select two nonconflicting tips to approval based on ocal information;
+* The user uses its private key to sign this new transaction.
+The new transaction will enter into cache waiting for broadcasting through wireless cahnnel;
+* The user competes for wireless channel following CSMA/CA while the new transaction queues in cache foloowing first in first out(FIFO);
+* The user either broadcasts the transaction successfully or rebroadcasts with backoff;
+* Other users receive the new transaction and check it to confirm legality.
+If the new transaction is legal, then it will become a new tip and wait for the direct or indirect approvement for confirmation.

+As we can see that communication may cause a serious delay when user competes for wireless channel to broadcast the new transaction.
+Thid delay is depends on the network trasffic load.

+## System Model

+**Wireless Blockchain Network**

+We can divide the consensus process of a new transaction in wireless blockchain network into two periods: **the queueing period**(based on CSMA/CA network communication protocol) and **the weight accumulating preiod**(based on DAG-based blockchain consensus protocol).
+* Assuming that there are $n$ users running tangle, and communicating with each other directly throught wireless channel;
+* Assuming that the transaction arrical of each user follows the Poisson point process;
+* Assuming that the transaction arrival rate of honest user is $\lambda$, and the transaction arrival rate of malicious attacker is $\mu$;
+* Assuming that each transaction should have same own weigh, that is one;
+* The average transmission delay to broadcast a packet through CSMA/CA is denoted as $h$.
+That is the time interval between two broadcasted transactions.
+We can caculate $h$ by the correspongding setting of wireless network.
+Therefore, $h$ is the reveal time to update the new transactions;
+* Assuming that the max number of transactions at one broadcast is $m$.
+Due to the constrain of broadcast capacity, each user can broadcast a maximum packet of $m$ transactions in each time;
+* Assuming that the cache lenth of each user is $Q = km$, and the cumulative weight of  an observed transaction at time $t$ is $W(t)$, the total number of tips at time $t$ is $L(t)$.

+**General Network**

+* The consensus process is ddivided into two stages: reveal stage and weight accumulating stage.
+  * **Reveal Stage:** appending the observed transaction to the DAG-based blockchain, that is all nodes can see the transaction.
+  * **Weight Accumulating Stage:** the cumulative weight of the observed transaction increases from its own weight to confirmation threshold gradually.
+* Assuming that the average duration time in reveal stage $h$ is determined by the computation and transmission time;
+* Assuming that the average own weight of each transaction is setted to  $1$.
+And the cumulative weight of the observed transaction is its own weight plus the overall number of transactions that directly or indirectly approve it;
+* Assuming that the nodes of a DAG-based blockchain are roughly independently distributed in a large scale IoT network;
+* Assuming that the new transaction arrival follows Poisson process.;
+* Assuming that the new transactions' arrival rate of honest nodes is denoted as $\lambda$;
+* The new transaction selects two tips according to MCMC algorithm.

 ## Performance Ananlysis